-As shown in table 2 in the appendix, initial bias between the population and the respondents entering the questionnaire increases as we move in completion status from entering to complete last question for all respondent characteristics available, except our livingindex.
+As shown in table 1 in the appendix, initial bias between the population and the respondents entering the questionnaire increases as we move in completion status from entering to complete last question for all respondent characteristics available, except our livingindex.
 Nevertheless, we do not know whether these numbers are statistically significant.
 Therefore, we ran a binary logistic regression.

-In our analyses shown in table x in the appendix, we look at three independent variables; entering the questionnaire, partly completion and completion.
+In our analyses shown in table 2 in the appendix, we look at three independent variables; entering the questionnaire, partly completion and completion.
 In addition, we will include an analysis of an attempt to win-back respondents to completion after breakoff after just entering or get through the core questions.

 Depended variables are gender, age (under 30, 30-34, 35 and older), immigrant status (born in in Norway yes/no), livingindex (high, middle, low), education (low, middle, high), and para data as device, re-entring.